facebookresearch/DrQA/README.md

 _Setting up DrQA is easy!_

 DrQA requires Linux/OSX and Python 3.5 or higher.
-It also requires installing [PyTorch](http://pytorch.org/) (version 0.4.0 is not supported yet).
+It also requires installing [PyTorch](http://pytorch.org/) version 1.0.
 Its other dependencies are listed in requirements.txt.
 CUDA is strongly recommended for speed, but not necessary.

 Run the following commands to clone the repository and install DrQA: